 Lastly, Those Pesky Hormones!

-To finish off, if what I already mentioned above wasn’t enough for you to question the state of the very water you are drinking, then be sure to remember one more interesting fact: hormones cannot be removed from the river water with typical municipal methods.
+To finish, if what I already mentioned above wasn’t enough for you to question the state of the very water you are drinking, then be sure to remember one more interesting fact: hormones cannot be removed from water with typical municipal methods.

-People send prescription and over the counter pills down the drain single every day (in more ways than one).
-Yep, the presence of substances like testosterone and estrogen just to name a couple common and unfortunate additions to the worsening water conditions of Wichita and cities all across the United States.
+People send prescription and over the counter pills down the drain single every day (in more ways than one, yuck).
+Yep, the presence of substances like testosterone and estrogen just to name a couple common ones, are flowing in the pipes.
+Just a couple more unfortunate additions to the worsening water conditions of Wichita and cities all across the United States.

 It’s bad enough that we have to fight the poisons the FDA allows into our food in America, but do we have to drink poison too?

 (I will write about the poor food quality in America another time on my new health and wellness website, Chemicalfreedad.com. )

 I am all about finding and sharing solutions to problems, especially when those problems affect the health of our families!

 I will link from here to an article when I am finished editing my research and evaluating more lab results about the best and most affordable water filtration systems (and when my daughter is done creating me some awesome info-graphs).